mpf/19T2-406/docs/homework/hw1.md

         x = randn(n)
         b = A*x
         ```

         Write a Julia code for solving for $x$ using the procedure outlined in the previous
         part of the question.
-Record the runtime using the Julia calls $\texttt{time()}$.
+Record the runtime using the Julia call `time`.
 (Make sure you are not running anything else or it will interfere with
         the timing results.)
 Record the runtimes for matrices of sizes  $(m,n) = (10,20)$,
         $(100,200)$, $(100,2000)$,  $(100,20000)$, and $(100,200000)$.
 Compare the runtimes
         against finding $x$ using $\vx = \mA\backslash \vb$.